timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/quick.md

 Let's take a look at using the @hashbrownai/angular!structuredChatResource:function resource.

 - The `structuredChatResource` function creates a chat resource that can generate structured data.
-- The `output` property defines the structure of the data that the LLM will return, using the Skillet schema language.
+- The `schema` property defines the structure of the data that the LLM will return, using the Skillet schema language.
 - The `debugName` property is used to identify the chat resource in the redux devtools.
 - The `tools` property defines the tools that the LLM can use to fetch data or perform actions.

-When the LLM generates a response, it will return data in the structured format defined by the `output` property.
+When the LLM generates a response, it will return data in the structured format defined by the `schema` property.

 Here is what the LLM will return based on the response format specified: